 Breakfast The Lost Whale Inn is an ideal location for your wedding or elopement.
 We offer several locations on our property for you to tie the knot.
 No other wedding venue offers such an amazing view of nature.
 Breakfasts and afternoon wine receptions are, simply put, “over the top” as one guest describes it.
-Our executive chefs have created a menu that will tempt every palate.
+Our Innkeepers and Families have created a menu that will tempt every palate.
 Every meal is prepared with tender loving care and attention to every detail.
-Your day starts with Thanksgiving coffee and a variety of teas and hot chocolate served in the wee hours.Breakfasts are served buffet-style each morning and include a chafing dish full of two to three varieties of breakfast meats (chicken apple sausages, ham, bacon, bangors, boerwurst and chorizo are just samples of the variety that is offered), egg and cheese frittatas prepared with fresh herbs and vegetables from the Inn’s gardens, a selection of two or more home-baked muffins, turnovers, strudels, cinnamon rolls, or french beignets.
-We provide local organic meats, vegetables and produce whenever possible.We also provide a home-baked fruit cobbler using fresh fruits from our gardens, and a variety of pancakes, french toast, Swedish pancakes or aebleskivers.
-When available, our breakfasts include fresh wild smoked salmon with bagels (when Katy’s Smokehouse notifies us of a fresh catch!) and Eggs Benedict or homemade Huevos Rancheros (Guia prepares her own corn tortillas for this spectacular dish).
-Special requests are happily provided; when you make your reservation, just let us know of any special dietary requests or restrictions.
+Your day starts with Thanksgiving coffee and a variety of teas and hot chocolate served at 7am.Breakfasts are served Family style each morning and include a chafing dish full of bacon and sausage, vegetable and cheese frittatas prepared with fresh herbs and vegetables when available from the Inn’s gardens, multiple sweets are offered each day including home-baked fruit cobblers, a variety of different pancakes, french toast, Swedish pancakes, aebleskivers, muffins, turnovers, strudels, and cinnamon rolls, plus many more.
+We provide local organic vegetables and produce whenever possible.Special requests are happily provided; when you make your reservation, just let us know of any special dietary requests or restrictions.
 Click below to see some of our favorite recipes!
 “We’ve stayed in bed and breakfasts all over the world and the only place that can even match your breakfast is in England.”
 Mr. and Mrs. James Curry of London - Mr. and Mrs. James Curry of London Recipies When Guia & Gary purchased the Inn in 2003, Gary’s sister, Margaret, came to help.
-She was a five-star executive chef who created menues worldwide for the Hilton Hotels, had her own cooking show, worked at the Ahwanee Hotel in Yosemite and the Brown Derby in Kentucky, to name a few.
+She was an executive chef who created menues worldwide for the Hilton Hotels, had her own cooking show, worked at the Ahwanee Hotel in Yosemite and the Brown Derby in Kentucky, to name a few.
 We were blessed with her presence for two years, during which time she set our breakfast menues, created our banquet menues and dinners, and taught us the true art of cooking.
 Margaret passed on in 2005, and all of us at the Inn continue to value her enormous contributions to the gastronomic excellence of our cuisine.Remember that flowers and herbs (like rosemary) make great garnishes!
 We use as much as possible from our extensive gardens here at Lost Whale Inn.
 Fresh Apple CobblerFreshly chopped applesBatter: should be thick consistency, like brownie mix.Equal amounts of flour, butter and brown sugar, mixed with1 TB vanilla1 egg1/8 to ¼ cup milkPowdered sugarPlace apples in cobbler deep dish, place 6-8 “dabs” of butter on topLay batter evenly across the top, all the way to edges of pan.
 It should be about ¼ inch thick.
 Bake for 2 + hours.
 Sprinkle powdered sugar on top just before serving.Southwestern Frittata20 eggs (serves 15 to 20 people)1 cup or more of cheese6 diced green chilies½ leek, chopped and sautéed in oilMix all together in big bowlHeat oil (Pam is fine) in cast iron skillet.
 Place egg mixture in skillet on topof stove and cook until edges are bubbling.
 Place 6-8 slices of Ortega chilies in star shape on top before placing in oven.
 Place hot skillet in oven.
 Cook for 1 hour, 45 minutes (+ or -).
 Flowers and herbs like rosemary make great garnishes!Fresh Cherry CobblerFresh, pitted cherriesBatter: should be thick consistency, like brownie mix.Equal amounts of flour, butter and brown sugar, mixed with1 TB vanilla1 egg1/8 to ¼ cup milkPowdered sugarPlace cherries in cobbler deep dish, place 6-8 “dabs” of butter on top.
 Lay batter evenly across the top, all the way to edges of pan.
 It should be about ¼ inch thick.
 Bake for 2 + hours.
 Sprinkle powdered sugar on top just before serving.
 Frittata “Florentine”20 eggs (serves 15 to 20 people)1 cup or more of cheese1 skillet full of spinach (bagged) or equivalent picked from the garden1 dozen mushrooms, sliced½ leek, chopped1 tomato, slicedSauté spinach, mushrooms and leeks in oil until spinach is limp.
 Drain water from pan if necessary.
 Mix all together in big bowl.
-Heat the oil (Pam is fine) in the cast iron skillet.
+Heat the oil in the cast iron skillet.
 Place egg mixture in skillet on top of stove and cook until edges are bubbling.
 Place sliced tomatoes on top in a nice design before placing in oven.
-Cook for 1 hour, 45 minutes (+ or -) French Toast1 loaf of bread, sliced about ¾ inch thick – makes about 21 to 24 slices)Batter: 7 eggs½ cup sugar¼ cup cream1 TB cinnamon1 ½ TB vanillaHeat Teflon-coated skillet using oil until hot.
+Cook for 1 hour, 30 minutes (+ or -) French Toast1 loaf of bread, sliced about ¾ inch thick – makes about 21 to 24 slices)Batter: 7 eggs½ cup sugar¼ cup cream1 TB cinnamon1 ½ TB vanillaHeat Teflon-coated skillet using oil until hot.
 Dip bread slices in batter and fry until golden brown.
 Sprinkle with powdered sugar just before serving.